C-2A Greyhound

 The MV-22 Pave Hammer is the special operations version of the Osprey, flown by the US Navy, Marines, and Air Force.
 In this role, the Osprey is heavily modified with extra armament, fuel, and electronics.
 The MV-22 has an electronics suite similar to the MH-53H Pave Low, and shares its terrain-following capability, though Paving in an Osprey is only a Difficult: Pilot task.
 The MV-22 can carry almost anything on its hardpoints, and in addition may carry a large flexible fuel bladder in its cargo bay (1775 liters), at the expense of cargo.
 The MV-22 may conduct in-flight refueling and buddy refueling, but has no ejection seats.

 The V-22 program has been plagued by repeated crashes; it has seemingly been in development forever.
-It was recently killed by the DoD, but there are periodic attempts to resurrect the program, and appears that now the V-22 (at least in its basic cargo version, the CV-22) is going to be deployed early in 2007.
+It was recently killed by the DoD, but there are periodic attempts to resurrect the program.
 The Notes above and the stats below are estimates for versions that actually work, something that may or may not come to pass.

 Vehicle